kyleu/npn.dev/README.md

 # npn

-[npn](https://npn.dev) helps you explore and test HTTP APIs, with a focus on speed and correctness.
+[npn](https://npn.dev) helps you explore and test HTTP apis, with a focus on speed and correctness.

 It's basically Postman, but much smaller (8MB download) and faster.
 You can run npn as an HTTP server, or use a native desktop or mobile app.